Usage Examples¶

 Custom Callback – Logging to File¶

-Create a callback that writes metrics to a CSV file.
+Create a callback that writes metrics to CSV.

 import csv